24 April 2020

 9. Glue the book pad inside, pushing hard on the spine to show the detailing.
 Finish by highlighting the detailing with some gold (or any colour of your choice) paint.

 Want to check out more from our A-Z series?
 Why not start with our fascinating insight into the process of antiquing in miniatures?
 You can learn how to antique your own miniature furniture while you're there.
+Or enjoy the next tutorial in the series – 'C for crochet', where you'll learn how to make a miniature crochet rug.

 Plus, don't forget to check out the DHMS online shop if you like books about miniatures as well as miniature books!